ChynieceM/Reading-Notes/Code 102 Reading Notes/Class02/READMEb.md

 *at the top is the **root** directory.
 *the root is shown by one slash /

-*Absolute* paths specify a location relative to the root directory or whats at the top - always starts w/ forwrd slash / *Relative* paths specify a location relative to where we are in the system - these dont start w a slash
+***Absolute*** paths specify a location relative to the root directory or whats at the top - always starts w/ forwrd slash /  Absolute paths always begin at the root directory ex.    /etc/sound/events this goes down in the file directory

+***Relative*** paths specify a location relative to where we are in the system - these dont start w a slash -- using two dots means you can climb upwards in a folder so ../../  takes you up two levels ex. etc/sound/events up to levels will put you back in etc

 Bulding Paths
 ~(tilde) home directory shortcut